sigle/docs/docs/Start writing/Rich text.md

 ### Inline code

-Write simple lines of code like this:
+Write simple lines of code this way:

 ![Introduction illustration](/img/illustrations/inline_code.gif)

 ### Code blocks

-You can also write longer code by clicking on the "+" icon to open the Inline menu and choosing "Code", or simply copy and paste your code into the editor.
+You can also write longer code by clicking the "+" icon to open the Inline menu and choosing "Code", or you can simply copy and paste your code into the editor.

 ![Introduction illustration](/img/illustrations/code.gif)